 The truth does not change according to the number of people who endorse or negate it.
 In that sense, the number of people does not matter.
 The truthfulness

 A human being can choose to live as one wills; we can only attempt to make sure that this is an informed choice.

-i This is not to suggest that human beings are born independently and form communities later by choice.
+2. This is not to suggest that human beings are born independently and form communities later by choice.
 Here, the approach is philosophical and methodological rather than historical.

-iii His (Jesus) disciples said to him: When will the rest of the dead take place, and when will the new world come?
+6. His (Jesus) disciples said to him: When will the rest of the dead take place, and when will the new world come?
 He (Jesus) said to them: What you are looking forward to has come, but you don’t know it. – Verse 51, Gospel of Thomas.

-v via negativa
+10. via negativa